 Beet hummus is a beautiful, fresh take on the classic hummus recipe.
-It’s easy to make and is perfect for entertaining or every day.
+It's easy to make and is perfect for entertaining, or for every day.

 It feels rather trivial talking about anything other than the most significant concern that is affecting us as a global population.